erhickey/keyboards/README.md

 [t-rexth](./t-rexth) - KMK configuration.

-This repo also has configuration for building ZMK firmware for a wired split keyboard using Adafruit KB2040 controllers.
-This is a WIP, the configuration builds, but the controllers are unresponsive after flashing.
+This repo also has ZMK firmware [configuration](./boards/shields/t_rexth) for a wired split keyboard using Adafruit KB2040 controllers.

 ## Custom Keyboards